How to Manage Pests

 Successful management requires keeping pinworm infestations below damaging levels in the current season, and reducing the overwintering population that will attack later crops.
 Important management tools are host-free periods, mating disruptants, insecticides, destroying plant residues after harvest, and destroying other solanaceous host plants in the field's vicinity.
 Careful monitoring can improve management.
 In the central San Joaquin Valley, tomatoes planted in late winter rarely require treatment for tomato pinworm.

-Transplants have been indicated as a potential source of infestation.
+Transplants have been implicated as a potential source of infestation.
 Check transplants for evidence of pinworm larvae and avoid infested plants.

 Organically Acceptable Methods

 To survey the foliage, carefully check for mines and folded leaf shelters on all foliage in several sections of row, each 6 feet long, chosen at random throughout the field; record the average number of larvae per row section.
 Conduct the first survey as soon as seedlings are well established; continue checking weekly until it is necessary to begin treatments.
 A provisional guideline is to treat when you count an average of 1 to 2 larvae per row section.
-Also check for parasitization.
+Also monitor parasitism percentages.

-Mating disruption.
 Pheromone mating disruption can be effective in isolated fields and where all tomato fields in an area are treated.
 In fields surrounded by untreated fields, females may mate in the untreated fields and migrate into treated fields to lay eggs.
 Where successful, pheromone confusion suppresses pinworm populations without affecting natural controls of pest species.
-Combine pheromone confusion with a comprehensive program of monitoring so you can tell if populations reach treatment thresholds.
+Combine pheromone confusion with a comprehensive program of visual monitoring (pheromone mating disruption will disrupt moths from being attracted to pheromone traps) so you can tell if numbers reach treatment thresholds.

 UC IPM Pest Management Guidelines: Tomato